Detoxify your liver

-In this post, I showed you common signs of a stressed and overworked liver.
+In another post, I showed you common signs of a stressed and overworked liver.
 In today’s toxic and chemically filled world, I think it’s extremely important to provide the building blocks your body needs so it can detox properly and eliminate these harmful toxins.

 Our air is toxic, our food is toxic, our water is toxic, and the list goes on.
 This makes our liver overburdened, stressed and overworked trying to keep up with the onslaught of toxins that get thrown at it daily.
 When our liver can’t keep up with our toxic load, toxins accumulate in the body.
 In fact, studies shows that 100 percent of human fat cell biopsies reveal elevated levels of known toxins.
 And that’s a big problem because as a result, our health suffers in major ways!